Alan Evans (neuroscientist): Education and career

-Alan Evans was educated at Liverpool University, where he received his B.Sc. in Physics in 1974, and Surrey University, where he received his M.Sc. in Medical Physics in 1975.
+Born in 1952, Alan Evans went to Holton Road Junior School and Barry Grammar School (later Barry Comprehensive School).
+He then attended Liverpool University, where he received his B.Sc. in Physics in 1974, and Surrey University, where he received his M.Sc. in Medical Physics in 1975.
 He then enrolled at Leeds University, where he received his Ph.D. in Biophysics in 1979, after which he completed a postdoc fellowship at the same university, working on Protein Crystallography.
-He went on to work at Atomic Energy of Canada in 1979, as an imaging physicist developing a commercial Positron Emission Tomography (PET) scanner, before joining the Montreal Neurological Institute, affiliated with McGill University, in 1984.
-He considers his career a failure since he never played rugby for Wales.
+He went on to work at Atomic Energy of Canada in 1979, as an imaging physicist, developing a commercial Positron Emission Tomography (PET) scanner, before joining the Montreal Neurological Institute and Hospital, affiliated with McGill University, in 1984.
+He has been at McGill since then but considers his career a failure since he never played rugby for Wales.

 Personal life

 Alan Evans was born and raised in Barry, Vale of Glamorgan in South Wales, UK.
 He is one of four sons to Jean and Ron Evans, along with brothers Brian, Rob and Graham.
 He married Canadian Karen Lee Isaac in 1976.
 They met when her family visited Barry, the childhood home of her father.
 Karen and Alan have three daughters, Catherine, Meaghan and Leigh, all raised in Montreal.